feenkcom/gtoolkit-vm/BUILDING_LINUX.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
 ### CMake
-Is responsible for managing the build process of C/C++ third party libraries.
+it is responsible for managing the build process of C/C++ third party libraries.
 Install it according to the Linux distribution.

 ### GTK
-Is required by the [nativefiledialog](https://github.com/saurvs/nfd-rs) to open an image picker.
+It Is required by the [nativefiledialog](https://github.com/saurvs/nfd-rs) to open an image picker.
 Install it according to the Linux distribution.
 In case of Ubuntu:
 ```
 sudo apt install libgtk-3-dev
 ```

 ### SSL
-Is required by multiple Rust crates
+It Is required by multiple Rust crates
 ```
 sudo apt install libssl-dev
 ```

 ### LLVM / CLang / Automake / Ninja
-The native libraries are such as Skia and Pharo are compiled using CLang.
+The native libraries such as Skia and Pharo are compiled using CLang.
 Install it according to the Linux distribution.
-In case of Ubuntu:
+In the case of Ubuntu:
 ```
 sudo apt install clang llvm lld autoconf automake libtool libtool-bin ninja-build make build-essential
 ```